 In relation to marathon training or other kinds of regular running, trail running can be used as a great opportunity for cross-training to create variation.
+And there are also great opportunities for trail gear to choose from depending on your needs.

 Trail Running Challenges